WuChao-2024/rdk_en_wuc_check_fork/docs/toolchain_development/expert/user_guide.md

 2. NAN appears

    This is generally caused by gradient explosion leading to numerical overflow and NAN.
-We recommend that you try the following steps one by one:1.
-Check if the floating-point model precision is normal.
+We recommend that you try the following steps one by one:
+    1. Check if the floating-point model precision is normal.
 If there are issues or low precision in the floating-point stage of the model, it may cause this problem.
 It is recommended to fully train and converge the floating-point model before using QAT.

     2. Check for the presence of nan or inf values in the data and labels.

     3. Lower the learning rate or use a warmup strategy.

     4. Use torch.nn.utils.clip_grad_norm_ to perform gradient clipping.

 If none of the above methods work, it is recommended to debug the quantization exception layer.